 Duration and Exercise Price.
-Each Placement Agent Warrant in issue has an initial exercise price equal from \$2.00 to \$6.00 per ADS.
-The Placement Agent Warrants are immediately exercisable and will expire five years from the commencement of sales in this offering.
+Each Placement Agent Warrant in issue have an initial exercise price ranging from £19.00 per ADS to \$25,000 per ADS.
+The Placement Agent Warrants are immediately exercisable and will expire five years from the commencement of sales in the relevant offering.
 The exercise price and number of ADSs issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our ADSs and the exercise price.